Black Marvel: Fictional character biography

 In 1945, the Black Marvel went to Europe to assist the United States military in the war fighting the Nazis.
-On April 25, 1945 he participated in a massive super-hero invasion of Berlin.
+On April 25, 1945, he participated in a massive super-hero invasion of Berlin.
 The Black Marvel's final mission saw him fail to save a hotel full of burning people, causing him to retire in shame.

 Modern Age

 As an old man, the Black Marvel attended a reunion party of golden age heroes, of which Captain America was the guest of honor.
 The party was actually a trap set by the hero killer Zeitgeist, who died in battle with Captain America.

-Later, Lyons made a Faustian bargain with the demonic being Mephisto that allowed Lyons to obtain four superpowered costumes abandoned by the superhero Spider-Man, and use them to launch the superhero team known as the Slingers.
+Later, Lyons made a Faustian bargain with the demonic being Mephisto allowing him to obtain four superpowered costumes abandoned by the superhero Spider-Man, and use them to launch the superhero team known as the Slingers.
 The heroes eventually helped release Lyons from his demonic contract, allowing him to die in peace.

 The Black Marvel had seemingly returned to lead the Slingers once again, but Dusk quickly established that their apparently reborn mentor has no soul and was subsequently identified as a demon.

 Powers and abilities

-Black Marvel had no superpowers but he was an excellent hand-to-hand combatant at the peak of his physical condition.
+The Black Marvel is an excellent hand-to-hand combatant with peak physical conditioning.

 In other media

-A variation of the Black Marvel appears in the Spider-Man five-part episode "Six Forgotten Warriors", voiced by Paul Winfield.
-This version is an African-American man named Omar Mosely, a friend and former teacher of Robbie Robertson who was selected for an experiment meant to recreate the process that empowered Captain America alongside the Whizzer, Miss America, the Thunderer, and the Destroyer during World War II, though their process proved flawed and they had to use special rings to regulate their powers.
-While Mosely's employer, Dan Lyons, was originally meant to be one of the five test subjects, the latter's father forbade him from taking part and had Mosely take his son's place.
-To protect his employee's identity, Lyons allowed the public to believe he was the Black Marvel and Mosely his sidekick while the latter wore a hooded mask to physically operate as the hero.
-After Captain America apparently sacrificed himself to stop the Red Skull from activating a doomsday device, Mosely and the other heroes claimed its activation keys and retired while the former held on to Captain America's shield.
-After the Kingpin and his Insidious Six target the five heroes in the present day for the keys, Spider-Man discovers the truth about Mosely and helps him come out of retirement to defeat them.
+An original incarnation of the Black Marvel named Omar Mosely appears in the Spider-Man: The Animated Series five-part episode "Six Forgotten Warriors", voiced by Paul Winfield.
+This version is an African-American man and a friend and former teacher of Robbie Robertson who took part in for experiment during World War II, meant to recreate the process that empowered Captain America, alongside the Whizzer, Miss America, the Thunderer, and the Destroyer.
+However, the process proved flawed and they had to use special rings to regulate their powers.
+While Mosely's employer, Dan Lyons, was originally meant to be one of the five test subjects, the latter's father forbade him from taking part, so Mosely volunteered to take Lyons's place.
+To protect his employee's identity, Lyons allowed the public to believe he was the Black Marvel, with Mosely as his sidekick, while the latter wore a hooded mask to physically operate as the hero.
+After Captain America seemingly sacrificed himself to stop the Red Skull from activating a doomsday device, Mosely and the other heroes claimed its activation keys and retired, with Mosely holding on to Captain America's shield.
+After the Kingpin and his Insidious Six target the five heroes in the present day for the keys, Mosely reveals his true identity to Spider-Man and the Destroyer, before joining them to defeat Kingpin.
 When Captain America returns from a void he had been trapped in, Mosely returns his shield to him before joining him, his fellow WWII heroes, Spider-Man, and the Insidious Six in defeating the Red Skull and Electro.